Information for Exploreres and Customers

 • Final Payment: Final payment, including shipping charges and sales tax (if applicable), is due upon order completion and before your material leaves our facility.
 At the time we initiate your order, we will provide a good-faith shipping estimate.
 If the actual cost of shipping should differ from the estimate, we will adjust the price accordingly on a final invoice.

-• Forms of Payment: We accept checks, cash, and credit cards (Visa and MasterCard).
+• Forms of Payment: We accept checks, cash, and credit cards.

 Can you store my order?